bennettsf/wordgame/README.md

 The letter buttons are generated using the functions in wordgame.py

-My next plan is to introduce logic (similar to the game boggle) with limitations to how you are able to construct your words as well as minor visual updates!
+My next plan is to introduce functionality (similar to the game boggle) with limitations to how you are able to construct your words as well as minor visual updates!

-Create disctionary of already found words.
+Create dictionary of already found words.
 Check if next word has already been found.

 Screenshots: